hunainmuneer/Finding-Worlds-Oldest-businesses-using-SQL/README.md

 |578|1999|

 - The SQL query uses aggregate functions to find range of the founding years of the business in the `businesses` dataset.
-- The oldest business in the world was founded in the year 578.
+- The result shows in one country, the oldest business was only founded in 1999.
+By contrast, the oldest business in the world was founded back in 578.
+That's pretty incredible that a business has survived for more than a millennium.

 **2. How many businesses were founded before 1000?**
 ```sql